 To verify compliance with operational noise assessment criteria, noise measurements have been carried out at all source points and at the property boundary in the direction of the noise receptors.
-Attended noise monitoring is undertaken at N1 at the property boundary between the quarry and R7/R8.
+Attended noise monitoring is undertaken at N1 and N2 at the property boundary between the guarry and R7/R8.